aenon/patent_blocking_project/README.md

-# patent_blocking_project
+# patent-granting
-Personal repo for the patent blocking project
+Tools for Prediction of Granting of Patent Applications